SAKSHAM-BHATNAGAR/Intellifirst/README.md

 -All the code in Github

--Folder week1 and provide as individual project folder
+-Folder Week 1 and provide as individual project folder